nacionenkoprulu/nacionenkoprulu/README.md

 # Hi, I'm Naci Önenköprülü | Full Stack Developer👋

-I am a **Software Engineer**.
-I'm focused on specializing in **.NET, Angular, React, SQL, and cloud platforms** in the field of software development.
+I am a **Software Engineer** specializing in **.NET, Angular, React, SQL, and Cloud Platforms**.
+Alongside my professional experience, I actively contribute to **individual and open-source projects** to continuously improve my skills.

-In addition to my professional experience, I actively participate in individual and open-source projects to continuously improve my skills.
+I am passionate about learning and staying up-to-date with industry trends by attending **courses, seminars, and workshops**.

-I enjoy working with discipline and learning new things.
-I make it a priority to stay up-to-date with industry trends by attending **courses, seminars, and workshops**.
+My greatest motivation is to **work with innovative technologies** and deliver **projects that create real value**.

-My greatest motivation is to work with **innovative technologies** and deliver projects that **create real value**.
+I can support you to realise your dream project.
+Please contact me.
 ---
 ### 📊 Profile Statistics
 ![Profile Views](https://komarev.com/ghpvc/?username=nacionenkoprulu&color=blue)